JuliaAttic/Markdown.jl/README.md

 f(IO, Content, Config)::Bool
 ```

-The `IO` object is the stream to parse, which should either be moved pass the parsed object or left alone.
+The `IO` object is the stream to parse, which should either be moved past the parsed object or left alone.
 The `Content` parameter is the current Markdown tree; this should be modified as appropriate.
 The `Config` is the current flavour, represented as above.
 The return value basically indicates whether or not the parser found anything; more precisely, it indicates to Markdown.jl whether to continue on to the next parser on the stack (`false`) or start again from the top (`true`).

 #### Inline Parsers